gaigutherz/Akkademia/README.md

 ```

 #### Transliterating
 Use the file transliterate.py in order to transliterate using the models.
-There is a function for each model that gets a sentence of Akkadian signs as parameter and returns its transliteration.
+There is a function for each model that takes Unicode cuneiform signs as parameter and returns its transliteration.

 Example of usage:
 ```
-akkadian_signs = "𒁹𒀭𒌍𒋀𒈨𒌍𒌷𒁀"
+akkadian_signs = "𒃻𒅘𒁀𒄿𒈬𒊒𒅖𒁲𒈠𒀀𒋾"
 print(transliterate(akkadian_signs))
 print(transliterate_bilstm(akkadian_signs))
 print(transliterate_bilstm_top3(akkadian_signs))